 The Enterprise Edition has a number of additional security features for Gmail and Google Drive.

 For example, Gmail data loss prevention (DLP) allows for scanning an organization’s inbound and outbound email traffic for content, such as credit card or Social Security numbers.
 When this type of content is detected, a message could be sent to quarantine.
 It could be rejected or modified.

-Enterprise has other sweeteners such as international dial-in numbers to Hangouts Meet.
+Enterprise has other sweeteners such as international dial-in numbers to Google Meet.

-Keep in mind that the cost of Gmail for Business is the same for all users.
-The different editions can’t be mixed and matched within a domain.
+Keep in mind that the per user cost of Gmail for Business is the same for all users within an organization.
+Different editions can’t be mixed and matched within a domain.

 No-Cost Gmail for Business

 Nonprofit organizations, schools and government agencies may be able to qualify for one of Google’s special editions, which provides organizational Gmail at no cost.